Skip to header Skip to main content Skip to footer

 Pradeep served as Chief Operating Officer (COO) of a trading division within a leading Indian industrial conglomerate and has also held positions as a Non-Executive Director on the boards of companies across a range of industries.Throughout his career, he has overseen daily operations, financial planning, risk management, and cross-functional collaboration.
 A motivational leader with ownership, passion, and a hands-on approach, Pradeep has successfully built and nurtured high preforming teams while fostering a culture of collaboration and accountability.

 In January 2024, Pradeep and his wife, Tushita, moved to Foster City to be closer to their family.
-As a new member of the Foster City community, he is eager to share the knowledge he aquired throughout his rich career.
-In line with the values, he holds dear, which honour's the wisdom and experience of senior citizens-a cornerstone of Indian culture-Pradeep looks forward to engaging with and learning from the older generation in his community.
+As a member of the Foster City community, he is shares the knowledge he acquired throughout his rich career.
+In line with the values, he holds dear, which honor's the wisdom and experience of senior citizens-a cornerstone of Indian culture-Pradeep engages with and learns from the older generation in his community.

 MAMTA NANDA